microsoft/coyote/docs/_learn/overview/how.md

 new strategies, as they come out of research.
 New scheduling strategies are being developed in Microsoft Research based on a wealth of experience gathered from the Microsoft product groups that are using Coyote today.
 See [case studies](/coyote/case-studies/azure-batch-service).

+See [animating state machine demo](/coyote/learn/core/demo) for a visual explanation of what Coyote does when it is looking for bugs.